Why smart buildings need BIM?

 BIM software provides a base that can be leveraged for a comprehensive and cohesive security apparatus.
 This can be the foundation for consolidating and generating data points with the help of smart sensors and systems installed throughout the facility.
 The advanced security system is not targeted to be used by the inhabitants alone.
-It can ensure safety during the construction period as well, by restricting unwanted manoeuvring on the project site, by assisting the management team with an overview of the activities being carried out on the site.
+It can ensure safety during the construction period as well, by restricting unwanted maneuvering on the project site, and by assisting the management team with an overview of the activities being carried out on the site.

 5. 3D Modelling

-3D modelling in BIM helps in understanding not just construction plan for a facility that we can see but also the underground construction (unseen or buried).
-It provides useful information to the construction team regarding existing pipelines or fibre-optic cables.
+3D modelling in BIM helps in understanding not just the construction plan for a facility that we can see but also the underground construction (unseen or buried).
+It provides useful information to the construction team regarding existing pipelines or fiber-optic cables.
 The information also helps in knowing how far to dig without causing any damage to the existing underground structure.
-Adding in the 5D, 6D, and 7D dimensions helps to map the scale, scope, and state of construction at various project stages with respect to critical cost parameters during construction and on an ongoing basis post construction too.
+Adding in the 5D, 6D, and 7D dimensions helps to map the scale, scope, and state of construction at various project stages with respect to critical cost parameters during construction and on an ongoing basis post-construction too.
 This provides invaluable information for planning, execution, and management of the building.

 6. Enhanced Project Visualization

-BIM-modelling promotes enhanced and more accurate visualisation of the facility post-construction.
+BIM-modelling promotes enhanced and more accurate visualization of the facility post-construction.
 This can become the foundation for creating management plans for the facility.
 This is especially critical as it captures the as-built condition of the building including providing for the changes in the plan that would have been made during the construction phase.
 This becomes an essential foundation to build automation strategies on.
 It removes the guesswork from the automation strategy and helps create a better, more comprehensive, and more tightly-integrated plan.